2001 Israeli prime ministerial election: 2000 Camp David Summit

 In the summer of 2000, talks were held at Camp David to reach a "final status" agreement on the Israeli–Palestinian conflict.
 The summit collapsed after Yasser Arafat would not accept a proposal drafted by American and Israeli negotiators.
 Barak was prepared to offer the entire Gaza Strip, a Palestinian capital in a part of East Jerusalem, 73% of the West Bank (excluding eastern Jerusalem) raising to 90–94% after 10–25 years, and financial reparations for Palestinian refugees for peace.
 Israel would therefore have gained an additional 6–10% of the West Bank, including more of East Jerusalem than previously held, and Palestinian leaders would have had to give up the Right of Return.
-Arafat turned down the offer without making a counter-offer.
+Arafat turned down the offer without making a counteroffer.

 Second Intifada

-On September 28, 2000, Israeli opposition leader Ariel Sharon visited the Temple Mount, the following day the Palestinians launched the al-Aqsa Intifada, which included increased Palestinian terror attacks being made against Israeli civilians.
+On September 28, 2000, Israeli opposition leader Ariel Sharon visited the Temple Mount.
+The following day the Palestinians launched the al-Aqsa Intifada, which included increased Palestinian terror attacks against Israeli civilians.
 Both Palestinian and Israeli sources allege the terrorism was planned much earlier.